dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

     *name* = *value*

-Where *value* is displayed in a summarizing notation, which defaults to the value’s class enclosed in curly braces if there is no simple printed representation.
+Where *value* is displayed in a summarizing notation, which defaults to the value's class enclosed in curly braces if there is no simple printed representation.
 For example, basic numeric types, strings, booleans, and sequences thereof can be printed literally, but an instance of ``<reversi-frame>`` cannot.